susanto-tm/CodePathTwitter/README.md

 The following **additional** features are implemented:

 - [x] Likes button light up when clicked and when a Tweet is liked (Using a selector resource file to determine when it is selected and click listeners to make POST requests)
+- [x] When user composes a Tweet longer than the maximum number of characters, the counter will turn red and turn back to black when it is the right amount.

 ## Video Walkthrough